jalvaro/arduWatering/README.md

 # arduWatering, a low-power automatic watering
  - Battery saver.
 Arduino is set in watch dog mode and it is managed by interruptions.
  - Watering starts once a day and it lasts for 6 minutes.
+ - A solenoid valve is activated through pin 4.
- - A hardware interruption on pin 2 (for example, by using a switch) shows the remaining time to start watering
+ - A hardware interruption on pin 2 (for example, by using a switch) shows the remaining time to start watering.
  - When battery life is very low it blinks a blinks the led 13.

 # References: